Start9Labs/documentation/site/source/user-manual/upgrade-hardware/index.rst

   :class: large-5
   :anchor: Upgrade

-  This is for migrating from an Embassy One to and Embassy Pro
+  This is for migrating from an Embassy One to an Embassy Pro

 .. topic-box::
   :title: Upgrade to all-in-one NASPi case